Best Medicare Supplement Plans of 2026: Top Picks Compared

 • You can enroll in any Medigap plan offered in your state

-Example: If you turn 65 and enroll in Part B on July 1, your open enrollment window runs July 1 – December 31.
+Example: If you turn 65 and enroll in Part B on July 1, your open enrollment window runs July 1 to December 31.

 Guaranteed Issue Rights